Ranking the Ghost in the Shell movies and TV shows from worst to best

 This is probably going to be jarring for a first time viewer, especially when you remember that Kusanagi abandoned her body at the conclusion of the first film.
 For this reason it’s a Ghost in the Shell movie without its main character, but trust me, that isn’t a problem when it comes to the quality of the production.
 In many ways it gives the other members of Section 9 more time to shine on the big screen, particularly Batou and Togusa.

-I’m willing to admit that a lot of the philosophical content of this movie did little the move the needle for me, but with Oshii back as director it’s a wonderfully beautiful movie with visuals that are just as striking as the first film.
+I’m willing to admit that a lot of the philosophical content of this movie didn’t quite move the needle for me, but with Oshii back as director it’s a wonderfully beautiful movie with visuals that are just as striking as the first film.
 Other viewers may probably feel justified putting this movie further down their own rankings or list, I don’t necessarily disagree with that.

 However for me it feels like Innocence and the original 1995 movie are two sides of the same coin.
 One doesn’t exist without the other and the issues and philosophical viewpoints raised by the first movie are carried on for discussion in its sequel.